 Inga Ābele

 Inga Ābele is considered one of the most important Latvian writers of her generation.
 Her unique writing style, which brings out the richness of the Latvian language, is characterized by strong imagery and intense atmosphere.
-Inga Ābele manages to completely harmonize the personalities of the protagonists with the environment, be it a Latvian household, a landscape or an era in history, while literarily leading the reader by the hand through the hard-hitting reality as if it were a fairy-tale forest.
+Inga Ābele manages to completely harmonize the personalities of the protagonists with the environment, be it a Latvian household, a landscape or an era in history, while leading the reader by the literary hand through hard-hitting reality as if it were a fairy-tale forest.

 Ida Lødemel Tvedt